- Coreg is a medication used for the treatment of high blood pressure and heart failure.

-Men drinking over and above 2 alcohol drinks a day, and women over and above one drink a day, run the greater risk for hypertension.
+Men drinking more than two alcohol drinks per day, and women consuming more than one drink a day, are at greater risk for hypertension.

 Children in their teens are becoming more prone to high blood pressure difficulties.
-Africa-American and Mexican-American children are more likely to be affected by hypertension than their Caucasian counterparts (also boys greater risk than girls).
-Obesity in children and other lifestyle patterns are the main culprits.
+Africa-American and Mexican-American children are more likely to be affected by hypertension than their Caucasian counterparts.
+In addition, boys are at greater risk than girls.
+Obesity in children and other lifestyle patterns are the main culprits for this worrisome pattern.

-Remember the old adage, “You are what you eat?” well, what you ingest is directly linked to your chances for developing high blood pressure, though mostly the following unhealthy items, particularly when consumed regularly and in excessive quantities:
+Remember the old adage, “You are what you eat?”
+Well, what you ingest is directly linked to your chances for developing high blood pressure.
+Be aware of the following unhealthy items, particularly when consumed regularly and in excessive quantities:

 - Too much sodium (salt) causes your body to retain fluid, which increases blood pressure.